 - Transfers oil in a port or place subject to the jurisdiction of the United States.

-This also applies to vessels which engage in oil lightering operations in the marine environment beyond the baseline from which the territorial sea is measured, when the cargo lightered is destined for a port or place subject to the jurisdiction of the United States.
+This also applies to vessels which engage in oil lightering operations in the marine environment beyond the baseline from which the territorial sea is measured, and when the cargo lightered is destined for a port or place subject to the jurisdiction of the United States.

 Nontank Vessel Response Plan (NTVRP)